 - The purpose of the site visit is to assess as much as possible: a) the likelihood that a high-quality postdoctoral researcher would have a very productive career building research experience; b) that by the presence of the quality postdoctoral researcher, the laboratory would be assisted in its scientific or technical programs.

-At the close of the visit, an executive session is held with the appropriate laboratory administrators to convey the initial impressions of the team; however, it is to be made clear that the final decision rests with the NRC Governing Board.
+At the close of the visit, an executive session is held with the appropriate laboratory administrators to convey the initial impressions of the team; however, it is to be made clear that the final decision rests with the Academies’ Governing Board.
 In some cases, additional information may be requested by the team members.

-After the visitors return home, a report is developed by the Chairperson with input and review by each member.
+- After the site visitors return home, a report is developed by the Chairperson with input and review by each member.
 The team may recommend approval of the entire program as requested, parts of the program, individual research opportunities with deferment of others until strengthened, approval or deferment of individual adviser nominees, or deferment of the entire program with recommendations for strengthening prior to initiation of any postdoctoral activity.
 The team may recommend that a program be initiated with senior Associates only until such time that programs are strengthened and can be revisited for approval to host regular Associates also.
 Outright disapproval is now extremely rare since the preliminary staff visit serves to help defer formal applications until the organization is able to participate at some reasonable level of cost and quality effectiveness.